ioccc-src/winner/1988/isaak/README.md

 ### Historical notes about the original entry

-NOTE: If you named the file anything other than `isaak.c`, you had to change the `#include` on line 6.
+**NOTE**: If you named the file anything other than `isaak.c`, you had to change the `#include` on line 6.
 This limitation has been fixed in [isaak.c](%%REPO_URL%%/1988/isaak/isaak.c) and [isaak.alt.c](%%REPO_URL%%/1988/isaak/isaak.alt.c) by using the `__FILE__` macro.

-NOTE: The use of null comments to separate macros to construct different tokens from a single macro (e.g., `"O/**/O"` creates either `++` or `--` by defining `O` to be `+` or `-`) may cause some strict ANSI C preprocessors to object.
+**NOTE**: The use of null comments to separate macros to construct different tokens from a single macro (e.g., `"O/**/O"` creates either `++` or `--` by defining `O` to be `+` or `-`) may cause some strict ANSI C preprocessors to object.

-NOTE: Most System V machines were not be able to execute this program correctly due to the fact that BSD style systems have an `sprintf(3)` that returns a `char *`.
+**NOTE**: Most System V machines were not be able to execute this program correctly due to the fact that BSD style systems have an `sprintf(3)` that returns a `char *`.
 Due to the above problems, we placed the output of this program in the file [isaak.output.txt](isaak.output.txt).
 Since this was fixed, this file is